xoldyckk/jbook-initial/README.md

 # jbook-initial
-Package name is xoldyckk-jbook.
+Package name is xoldyckk-jsnote.
 This package is hosted at NPM.
-To download the package type "npm install xoldyckk-jbook".
+To download the package type "npm install xoldyckk-jsnote".

 It is a CLI (command line interface) to boostrap a web app to write/run/document javascript code in the browser.
 Some of the main libraries/tools used in this project are :- React.js (bootstrapped with create-react-app), Typescript, Esbuild-wasm, Lerna, Node.js etc.

 This won't work without node.js installed on your systems.

-To start the app type in your terminal type this and press enter :- "npx xoldyckk-jbook serve"
+To start the app type in your terminal type this and press enter :- "npx xoldyckk-jsnote serve"

 In your browser open up the following URL :- http://localhost:4005